-Mesothelioma is a rare form of cancer caused almost exclusively by exposure to asbestos particles.
-The Philadelphia mesothelioma attorneys at Brookman, Rosenberg, Brown & Sandler (BRBS) currently represent about 10,000 clients in Pennsylvania and New Jersey.
-While mesothelioma is the most widely-recognized asbestos-related disease, there are many other illnesses and cancers that can be linked to asbestos exposure.
+Mesothelioma is a rare form of cancer that is caused almost exclusively by exposure to asbestos particles.
+Although it is the most widely recognized asbestos-related disease, there are many other illnesses and cancers that can be linked to asbestos exposure.

-Mesothelioma symptoms typically do not manifest for 20 to 50 years after the exposure to asbestos making early diagnosis of mesothelioma difficult—which is why it is so important to seek the counsel of experienced Philadelphia mesothelioma lawyers who can obtain the benefits that you may be entitled to receive.
+Mesothelioma symptoms typically do not manifest for 20 to 50 years after the exposure to asbestos, making early diagnosis of mesothelioma difficult—which is why it is so important to seek the counsel of an experienced Pennsylvania mesothelioma law firm who can obtain the benefits that you may be entitled to receive.